avalonmediasystem/react-structural-metadata-editor/contributing.md

 Once the feature request has been discussed;

 1. Follow the steps in `Getting Started` section in the README.md file
-2. Create a separate branch to work, from the latest `master` branch
+2. Create a separate branch to work, from the latest `main` branch
 3. Write necessary code and tests as required
 4. Once the code is ready run `yarn transpile` and push to GitHub and follow the [Pull Request Process](#pull-request-process)